joseeden/All-Things-Docker-and-Kubernetes/lab20_Create_and_Manage_Cluster_using_kubeadm/README.md

 ## Repeat the same steps for the other instances

-We've only installed kubeadm on one instance.
+We've only installed the container runtime and kubeadm on one instance.
 We need to perform the same series of steps on the other two instances that will join the Kubernetes cluster later.

 ## No default network plugin